research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 This section shows all RSD users who logged in to RSD at least once.
 You can search for users, assign the administrator role (`rsd_admin`) or delete user accounts.

+It is also possible to lock (and unlock) accounts by clicking on the lock symbol.
+You can provide a reason that the user can see and a reason that only admins can see.
+Locked accounts cannot use the API with their access tokens and will get an error message when they try to sign in.

 :::danger

 - Removing account will remove all its maintainer roles.